 You can see from my recipe that I've use ginger and cinnamon in these ginger biscuits.
 That's just because I love ginger and cinnamon together and think it makes a great flavour for these biscuits.
 They still taste more of ginger than of cinnamon.

 However, if you want to make them more traditional then omit the cinnamon and use more ginger instead.
-You can also vary the recipe by using mixed spice or by adding some nutmeg.
+You can also vary the recipe by using mixed spice or by adding some nutmeg or ground cloves.